captkirk88/zevy-ecs/README.md

 ## Contributing

 Contributions are welcome!

-- Issues: Please describe in detail.
+Please describe issues in detail.
+Bug reports, feature requests, etc. Pull requests are also welcome.
-- Pull Requests: Fork the repository, make your changes, and submit a pull request.
-Please ensure your code adheres to the existing style and includes tests for new functionality.